 To start a new relationship with a VASP, make a large initial deposit and fund the entire stake on the first day of opening.
 The client starts to process the total amount or a large part of the amount on the same day or the next day, or if the client withdraws the entire amount the next day.

-A new user tries to swap the VA as a whole balance or withdraw the VA's and try to send the entire harmony out of the platform.
+A new user tries to swap the VA as a whole balance or withdraw the VAs and tries to send the entire harmony out of the platform.

 Operations involving the use of more than one VA without a correct and logical job description.